chan-anni/valuables/user_manual.md

 ---
 # How To Install The Software
 ## Android
 The app will be available in Apk for download.
-It will require at least **Android 5.0**
+It will require at least **Android 5.0**.
 ## iOS
-Through Appstore (?)
+This app will be available through the Apple Appstore.
-The app requires **iOS 13 or later**
+The app requires **iOS 13 or later**.
-## Web (we technically have a web version of it as well)

 ---
 # How To Run The Software
-The user can just open the app and it will be functional for use as long as they have the versions required in [How to install the Software](#how-to-install-the-software)
+The user can just open the app and it will be functional for use as long as they have the versions required in [How to install the Software](#how-to-install-the-software).

 ---
 # How To Use The Software